x9090/zer0m0n/README.md

 While submitting a new analysis, choose "kernelland" option on the Web interface, or use the option "kernel_analysis=yes" on commandline.

-Updating zer0m0n: edit then use the /bin/update_cuckoo.sh to update your cuckoo+zer0m0n installation :]

 INSTALL/USE (x64 version)
 =========================